uwmadison-chm/hedonometer/README.md

 * Round robin: ABC ABC ABC ABC ABC ...
 * Random without replacement: CAB BAC ABC CAB ACB BCA ...
 * Random with replacement: CAA BAC CBB AAA CBA AAB ...

+### Scheduling

+Messages will be scheduled with a minimum and maximum time between samples.
+Each sample will be scheduled relative to the start of the day -- base time will be `start_time + (sample_num * max_time)`, and the actual sample time will be uniformly between `min_time` and `max_time` for all samples except the first -- which will be uniformly between 0 and max_time.

+Any participant-added gaps will simply push all scheduled messages into the future by the length of the gap.
+This way, no gaming of the system is possible; there's no way to force a message to come at a given time.

+_TODO_ add graphic illustrating this.
+Also fix terminology.